What Are Your Eyes Saying? Micah Hendry

 An interesting study was done on the eyes over the past decade.
 Essentially researchers concluded that “the eyes do more than allow us to see; they have something to say.
 In fact, an eye exam can reveal underlying health problems… the arrangement of blood vessels at the back of the eye… is closely connected to the health of your heart.
 That means issues we see in the eye can be directly linked to health problems with the heart and the vessels in your body.

 It is little wonder that the One who created our amazing bodies also gave us His Word.
 Allow His Word to prick your heart.
 Where do your eyes go?
-What symptoms do your eyes have?

 • Do they look at wickedness or ludeness?
-That reveals a lustful heart.
+That reveals a lustful heart

 • Do they look only at problems?
 That reveals a faithless heart.